asselbiss/Practical-Machine-Learning/Practical Machine Learning.md

 #### Expected out-of-sample error ####
 The expected out-of-sample error will correspond to the quantity: 1-accuracy in the cross-validation data.
 Accuracy is the proportion of correct classified observation over the total sample in the subTesting data set.
 Expected accuracy is the expected accuracy in the out-of-sample data set (i.e. original testing data set).
 Thus, the expected value of the out-of-sample error will correspond to the expected number of missclassified observations/total observations in the Test data set, which is the quantity: 1-accuracy found from the cross-validation data set.

-Our outcome variable âclasseâ is an unordered factor variable.
+Our outcome variable â **classeâ** is an unordered factor variable.
 Thus, we can choose our error type as 1-accuracy.
 We have a large sample size with N= 19622 in the Training data set.
 This allow us to divide our Training sample into subTraining and subTesting to allow cross-validation.
 Features with all missing values will be discarded as well as features that are irrelevant.
 All other features will be kept as relevant variables.
 Decision tree and random forest algorithms are known for their ability of detecting the features that are important for classification [2].

 ### Packages, Libraries and Seed ####
 Installing packages, loading libraries, and setting the seed for reproduceability: